 Also you want to make sure that you are properly insured to protect your assets.
 Although there are many other asset protection strategies in the form of separate entities like trusts, LLC’s etc (contact us if you want an attorney referral for this at firstname.lastname@example.org).
 Our company has a $1,000,000 E & O policy and our Investment Property Management Company has $1,000,000 in insurance for repairs made to our clients properties as well.
 For a Landlord an inexpensive umbrella policy would help protect against the freak lawsuit that could otherwise wipe away all the assets you have worked so hard to acquire.

 You’ll need to inspect your property at specific intervals and make sure that the tenant is not destroying property faster than what you might expect from normal wear and tear.
 It is vital to make sure that a property is inspected reasonably soon after a tenant first moves in just to make sure they aren’t quickly destroying it.

 Failing to maintain a property can result in injury to the occupants and then a lawsuit.
 Also, an unmaintained property is difficult to rent out to good-paying renters.
 It helps to have a reliable contractor on hand who can quickly do any work necessary (hint, hint… we can help with that- this is one benefit of professional maintenance. and you won’t have 1 AM calls for help).
-For instance, plumbing repairs and furnace repairs must be done immediately in order to avoid a certain and expensive vacancy.
-You will need to contact professionals in your area if you do need repairs done, checking out related companies like https://www.apolloplumbing.net for assistance will get you what you need as you try to mitigate any delay with making your property available.
+For instance, plumbing repairs and furnace repairs must be done immediately in order to avoid a certain and expensive vacancy, so contacting someone like https://www.apolloplumbing.net would come into use in those instances.
+You will need to contact professionals in your area if you do need repairs done, for example, if you have an air conditioning system installed in the home then contacting someone like those at CJS Heating & Air for any air conditioning problems would be of use.
+Looking for assistance will get you what you need as you try to mitigate any delay with making your property available.